Collar

 Quarterly: 1 and 4 Gules, three lions passant, guardant, in pale Or, armed and langued Azure; 2 Or, a lion rampant Gules, armed and langued Azure, within a double tressure flory counterflory Gules; 3 Azure, a harp Or, stringed Argent.
 Crest: A crown proper.
 The shield is surrounded by the Most Noble Order of the Garter.

-Arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with an ogee outer contour and with a metal and iridescent finishing.
+Arms painted by me, highlighted with lights and shadows, outlined in Sable, with an ogee external shape and with a metal and iridescent finishing.

 Coat of arms of His Majesty King Charles III emblazoned by me.
 The Most Noble Order of the Garter, founded by Edward III in the 14th century, is Great Britain's oldest and most prestigious order of chivalry.
 It symbolises honour and loyalty, and its members are chosen by the Sovereign in recognition of their exceptional public service.
 Its distinctive emblem, a dark blue garter bearing the motto «Honi soit qui mal y pense» ~ «Shame on him who thinks evil of it».
 Its central insignia features the figure of St George and the Dragon, and its membership is strictly limited to 24 Companion Knights, in addition to the Sovereign and the Prince of Wales.